Your Patient Rights

 - The right to receive, from your physician, information necessary to give informed consent prior to the start of any procedure and/or treatment, the specific procedure and/or treatment, the risks involved, the probable duration of incapacitation, alternatives for care or treatment, and benefits of the procedure and/or treatment.
 You also have the right to know the name of the person performing the procedures and/or treatment.

 - The right, in collaboration with the physician, to make decisions involving your health care, including the right to accept medical care or to refuse treatment to the extent permissible by law and to be informed of the medical consequences of such refusal.
+You have the additional right to designate the person of your choice, including a same-sex partner, to make medical decisions on your behalf should you become incapacitated, even when legally valid medical decision-making documents have been presented.

 - The right to have a completed Advance Directive (such as a Living Will or Durable Power of Attorney for Healthcare) placed in the medical record with the expectation that the hospital staff and practitioners will honor the directive to the extent permitted by law and hospital policy.